Financial Planning

 Q: If you’re planning to sell your home in the future, how can you better prepare for the potential tax consequences?

 A: To prepare for a home sale, no matter how far in the future it may be, it’s important to retain your records.
-Save everything related to improvements on your home.
-Create a file with your receipts and expenses, and save them – these may be important even 20 years from now!
-While you can’t take a deduction for these expenses on a primary residence, when it comes time to sell, you may need them to show that your cost basis is much higher.
-Also, if you get divorced or your spouse passes away, you have a limited period to sell the property and still get the larger $500,000 capital gains exemption for joint filers before the $250,000 single filer status applies.
+Save everything related to capital improvements on your home.
+Create a file with your receipts and expenses and save them – these may be important even 20 years from now.
+While you can’t take a deduction for these expenses on a primary residence, when it comes time to sell, you may need them to show that your cost basis is much higher, reducing your taxable capital gain.

 Neither Edelman Financial Engines nor its affiliates offer tax or legal advice.
 Interested parties are strongly encouraged to seek advice from your qualified tax and/or legal professionals to help determine the best options for your particular circumstances.